 - Multimodal Corridor Enhancement Project (MCORE)

-- The Campus Bike Plan is being finalized and will be approved in 2014.
+- The Campus Bike Plan was approved in 2014.

 - Educational courses, events, and materials are being created and promoted to ensure that cyclists know the rules of the road and are respectful of pedestrians and drivers